aprem01/GuideDog/README.md

 ### Cloud AI Analysis

 Some hazards are difficult for the local model to detect.
 Stairs, doorways, wet floors, and walls require understanding the scene rather than just recognizing individual objects.
-For these, BlindGuide sends camera frames to cloud-based AI services (OpenAI's GPT-4o and Anthropic's Claude) that can understand complex visual scenes.
+For these, GuideDog sends camera frames to cloud-based AI services (OpenAI's GPT-4o and Anthropic's Claude) that can understand complex visual scenes.

 To minimize response time, the app calls both AI services simultaneously and uses whichever responds first.
 This "racing" approach typically cuts response time nearly in half compared to calling a single service.